-Elegant Gift Wrap in Minutes Using any Paper
+Christmas Gift Wrap Done in Minutes

 I worked for Nordstrom one Christmas many years ago.
 They used tulle when they wrapped their signature boxes.
 Since working there, I have used tulle as a fast and elegant way to embellish a gift.
 It is what I call, elegantly simple or simply elegant.
 Either way you look at it – gifts wrapped in tulle are very festive.

 Tulle is sold in rolls at craft and sewing stores.
 It comes in many colors and it very inexpensive.
 Some rolls even have sparkly glitter which looks especially festive for holiday gift wrap.

 I bought it in a few colors since I think a little sparkle always looks right for the holidays.

 As you can see on the flat package above – a small piece of tulle packs a lot of punch.

 Use Glitter to Make Any Wrapping Paper Look Festive